Self-test loss functions for learning weak-form operators and gradient flows: Connection with energy conservation and likelihood

 \section{Connection with energy conservation and likelihood}

-This section connects the self-test loss function with the energy conservation of gradient flow and the likelihood of SDEs.

-We show that the self-test loss function aims to match the energy dissipation of the gradient flow, and its minimizer satisfies the \emph{energy conservation law} for the given data.
-Additionally, the first variation of the free energy provides a self-testing function.
-We demonstrate them using the examples of the Wasserstein and parabolic gradient flows.
-Also, we show that the self-test loss function coincides with the expectation of the negative log-likelihood ratio for SDEs.
+This section connects the self-test loss to two fundamental principles: the energy conservation law of gradient flows and the maximal likelihood principle for inference in stochastic differential equations (SDEs).
+We show that the self-test loss is designed to match the energy dissipation of a gradient flow, and that its minimizer satisfies the corresponding \emph{energy conservation law} for the observed data.
+Moreover, the first variation of the free energy naturally yields a self-testing function.
+These results are illustrated through the Wasserstein and parabolic gradient flow examples.
+Finally, we show that, for SDEs, the self-test loss coincides with the expected negative log-likelihood ratio.